d3/d3-chord/README.md

 The chords are typically passed to [d3.ribbon](#ribbon) to display the asymmetric flow between elements.

-The returned array defines a second array, *chords*.groups, where each group is an object with the following properties:
+The returned *chords* array also defines a second array, *chords*.groups, where each group is an object with the following properties:

 * `startAngle` - the start angle in radians
 * `endAngle` - the end angle in radians